LDL Particle Testing (LDL-P)

 The National Lipid Association (NLA) has specifically called out the terms "large and fluffy LDL" as potentially misleading as it should be emphasized that all LDL is able to form arterial plaques.
 Importantly, patients with Familial Hypercholesterolemia, who develop heart attacks at an extremely young age, have "large and fluffy" LDL.

 Data do not support routine testing for lipoprotein subfractions.
 Nevertheless, LDL subfraction testing has been used in clinical settings.
 No medical society has endorsed the use of lipoprotein subfractions.
 The National Lipid Association, the National Academic of Clinical Biochemistry, the American College of Cardiology, and the American Heart Association have all published guidelines specifically recommending against the use of LDL subfractions.
 The guidelines cite a lack of sufficient evidence to support LDL subfraction measurement for initial clinical assessment or on-treatment management decisions.

 When is it ordered?

-This testing may be ordered as part of an overall evaluation of cardiac risk when someone has a personal or family history of early cardiovascular disease (CVD), especially when the person doesn't have typical cardiac risk factors, such as high cholesterol, high LDL cholesterol, high triglyceride, low HDL cholesterol, smoking, obesity, inactivity, diabetes, and/or hypertension.
+This testing may be ordered as part of an overall evaluation of cardiac risk when you have a personal or family history of early cardiovascular disease (CVD), especially when you don't have typical cardiac risk factors, such as high cholesterol, high LDL cholesterol, high triglyceride, low HDL cholesterol, smoking, obesity, inactivity, diabetes, and/or hypertension.